Email Testing API Comparison: Finding the Right Tool

 Where NukeMail Fits

 For teams that already use SMTP capture locally for fast development iteration and a testing service like Mailtrap in staging for visual QA, NukeMail adds the critical final layer: production-grade email testing with real internet delivery.
-It answers the question that the other layers cannot: "does this email actually arrive when sent from our real production infrastructure, through our real email provider, to a real external address?"
+It answers the question that the other layers can't: "does this email actually arrive when sent from our real production infrastructure, through our real email provider, to a real external address?"

 # Quick comparison of local vs real inbox testing

-# Local SMTP capture (MailHog) — instant, no real delivery
+# Local SMTP capture (MailHog).
+Instant, no real delivery

 docker run -p 1025:1025 -p 8025:8025 mailhog/mailhog